 Thermodynamics is usually developed starting from entropy and the maximum entropy principle.
 We investigate here to what extent one can replace entropy with relative entropy which has several advantages, for example in the context of local quantum field theory.
 We find that the principle of maximum entropy can be replaced by a principle of minimum expected relative entropy.
 Various ensembles and their thermodynamic potentials can be defined through relative entropy.
 We also show that thermal fluctuations are in fact governed by a relative entropy.
 Furthermore we reformulate the third law of thermodynamics using relative entropy only.

-- In preparation: Second Law of Thermodynamics Formulated with Relative Entropy with Neil Dowling and Stefan Flörchinger.
+- 11/20: Second law of thermodynamics for relativistic fluids formulated with relative entropy with Neil Dowling and Stefan Flörchinger.

 The second law of thermodynamics is discussed and reformulated from a quantum information theoretic perspective for open quantum systems using relative entropy.
 Specifically, the relative entropy of a quantum state with respect to equilibrium states is considered and its monotonicity property with respect to an open quantum system evolution is used to obtain second law-like inequalities.
 We discuss this first for generic quantum systems in contact with a thermal bath and subsequently turn to a formulation suitable for the description of local dynamics in a relativistic quantum field theory.
 A local version of the second law similar to the one used in relativistic fluid dynamics can be formulated with relative entropy or even relative entanglement entropy in a space-time region bounded by two light cones.
 We also give an outlook toward isolated quantum field theories and discuss the role of entanglement for relativistic fluid dynamics.